FAIR Fine Art Checklist

 • Can old seller photos showing wider margins help?
 Yes.
 Prior photos can be useful secondary evidence when they clearly show the same object and help explain whether the borders were once larger than they are now.

 • Can this checklist support an online photography appraisal intake?
 Often yes.
-Clear full-object views, edge photos, measurements, frame-package context, and supporting paperwork are usually enough for a FAIR specialist to route the assignment and often enough to begin the appraisal workflow.
+Clear full-object views, edge photos, measurements, frame-package context, and supporting paperwork are usually enough for FAIR to route the assignment and often enough to begin appraisal.